RewardedUS/RewardedUS/README.md

 2. **Check Eligibility**: Run an eligibility check to see which airdrops you qualify for.
 3. **Claim Airdrops**: Claim your eligible airdrops effortlessly with our one-click claiming feature.
 4. **Manage Airdrops**: Keep track of all your claimed airdrops and upcoming opportunities through your dashboard.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to rewarded.us, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-branch`
-3. Make your changes and commit them: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature-branch`
-5. Create a pull request.